UMNLibraries/AlmaILLiadHoldRequestClientAddon/README.md

 1. Request Hold
 * Reads the barcode from the transaction (ItemInfo1) field.
+* This support multiple barcodes for multiple request if Alma configured to allow.
+Barcodes should be space-separated. space-delimited done to accomodate NCIP lending addon checkout workflow as well.
 * Locates the item in Alma.
 * Places a hold request for the configured "ILL Request User ID".
 * On success: Writes "Created [RequestID]" into the "ItemInfo5" field.